JeffreyLuo333/DDSP/README.md

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/67c921d8-03fd-4cc9-a956-17a7634546f3

 Due to the scarcity of cello datasets for training the DDSP model, the sound quality of the synthesized cello requires quite some enhancement.
-Nevertheless, it is evident that the conversion retains the subtle characteristics of the cello, even with the current limitations in sound quality.
+Nevertheless, it is evident that the conversion retains the subtle characteristics of a real instrument, even with the current limitations in sound quality.

 ## 5. Conclusions
 In contrast to sample-based synthesizers, neural synthesizers don't require vast amounts of storage for high-quality samples and offer more variability since they're not limited to the recorded samples.
 Compared to physics-based synthesizers, which often demand significant computational power and expertise to accurately model physical systems, neural synthesizers can generate complex sounds without explicitly programming the physical behaviors of instruments.